MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 * Another way to manage and organize the workforce would be based on the roles and departments such as Sales, Marketing, Human Resources, Operations, etc.

-Organizations can use groups to manage different types of learners on the portal and automate user enrolment to the groups based on the skills required, user location, functional domains, role etc. For example, you can [**create groups**](../user-management/organize-users/create-a-new-group.md) and [**set rules to automatically add users**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) to the group whenever they sign up on the platform.
+Organizations can use groups to manage different types of learners on the portal and automate user enrolment to the groups based on the skills required, user location, functional domains, roles, etc. For example, you can [**create groups**](../user-management/organize-users/create-a-new-group.md) and [**set rules to automatically add users**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) to the group whenever they sign up on the platform.

 Alternatively, the organization can also [**manually add users**](../user-management/organize-users/add-multiple-users-to-the-group.md) to the group at once.